Edmond Heelan: Auxiliary Bishop and Bishop of Sioux City

 On December 21, 1918, Heelan was appointed as an auxiliary bishop of Sioux City and titular bishop of Gerasa by Pope Benedict XV.
 He received his episcopal consecration at the Cathedral of the Epiphany in Sioux City, Iowa, on April 8, 1919, from Archbishop James Keane, with Bishops James J. Davis and Patrick McGovern serving as co-consecrators.
 As an auxiliary bishop, he served as rector of the Cathedral of the Epiphany.

 Following the death of Bishop Philip Garrigan, Benedict XV appointed Heelan as the second bishop of Sioux City on March 8, 1920.
-During his term as bishop, Neelan greatly expanded Catholic education in the diocese.Heelan attended the 1928 International Eucharistic Conference in Sydney, Australia.
+During his term as bishop, Heelan greatly expanded Catholic education in the diocese.Heelan attended the 1928 International Eucharistic Conference in Sydney, Australia.
 In 1929, Heelan donated land in Sioux City to the Sisters of St. Francis for the establishment of Briar Cliff College for women.
 It is today Briar Cliff University.
 He was named assistant to the papal throne in 1941 by Pope Pius XII.